Non-championship F2 Race

 - Brabham BT36 (TBA): New to Rolf Stommelen as part of the Eifelland Wohnwagenbau (Caravaning) team for F2 in 1971.
 To Roland Binder (Esslingen, Germany) in F2 and hillclimbs in 1973.
 Later to Wittwer Racing, when the car had been modified with strange March bodywork, and sold to Ruedi Jauslin, then to dealer Fridolin Hämmerli.
-To sold to Hansmarkus Huber who bought new Brabham bodywork from Peter Denty, then sold to Albert Eggs, and sold by him to 'someone from Zurich'.
+Then sold to Hansmarkus Huber who bought new Brabham bodywork from Peter Denty Racing; then sold to Albert Eggs, and sold by him to 'someone from Zurich'.
 Subsequent history unknown.
 A car with this number seen in 2003 with Sid Hoole and then in 2005 with Joseph (Sepp) Meyer.

 - March 712M (Fredy Link): New to Fredy Link, and run for him by Jolly Club in F2 in 1971.
 Also used in Formula 3 with a Renault Albert engine.
 To Peter Korda for 1972, and used in hillclimbs, German and Swiss national events, and occasional F2 races from 1972 to 1974.
 It appears that the car remained in Switzerland after Korda last used it.
 It went to Edmond Veigel (Lausanne, Switzerland) who dismantled the car and never used it.
 It was later acquired by Hans-Markus Huber (Berne, Switzerland), restored by him between 1989 and 1991, fitted with a BDA engine, and raced it in the European Historic Formula 2 Club series.
 Subsequent history unknown.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.